 - Bonuses, - Consulting or other self-employment income, - U.S. Treasury bill income, and - Retirement plan distributions, to the extent they won't be subject to early-withdrawal penalties and aren't required.
 (See page 21.)

-And here are some potentially controllable expenses:
+And here are some expenses with potentially controllable timing:

-- State and local income taxes, - Property taxes,
+- State and local income taxes,

+- Property taxes,

+- Mortgage interest,

+- Margin interest, and

+- Charitable contributions.